All planning checklists

 Guide the group to King's College Chapel for the tour

-Navigate the group to the Chapel's visitor entrance.
+Walk the group to the Chapel visitor entrance for your timed entry.

 Easy·Medium impact